-Ms. Wilson joined CHW in January 2002 and is responsible for overseeing all real estate development including residential and mixed-use new construction, acquisition and rehabilitation; she has overseen the development of over 1000 of CHW’s 1600 apartments.
-Ms. Wilson supervises a staff of six including three senior project managers.
-Previously, Ms. Wilson was the founding Director for the San Diego offices of both the Local Initiatives Support Corporation (LISC) and the Corporation for Supportive Housing.
-Under her leadership, LISC invested over $34 million in working capital and equity in San Diego’s emerging nonprofit housing developers.
-She also led the effort to created LISC’s Housing Development Training Program, which has been the premier comprehensive, training in housing finance and development for nonprofit developers on the west coast.
-Ms. Wilson’s previous experience includes eight years with the City of Boston, serving as a Financial Analyst for the Boston Redevelopment Agency and as a Senior Development Officer for the Neighborhood Development Division where she managed public investment of over $200 million in land and subsidy on multifamily and homeownership development with both for-profit and nonprofit developers, and gained extensive experience with policy innovations such as linkage, inclusionary ordinances, protective covenants and cooperatives,.
-Ms. Wilson has extensive contacts in affordable housing development throughout the nation after 11 years in California, 13 years in Boston and 10 years of work for nationwide intermediaries.
-She currently serves as a director on the board of Housing California and served two terms as a director on the board of the San Diego Housing Federation.
-She has also worked for private clients as a consultant on strategic planning and affordable housing development.
-Ms. Wilson received her Bachelor of Arts from Wesleyan University and a Masters in City Planning from the Massachusetts Institute of Technology, where she held a fellowship at the Center for Real Estate Development.
+Ms. Wilson joined CHW in 2002, where she manages a team of 15 and is responsible for real estate development, finance and strategy.
+She has managed the development of over 2,400 of CHW’s 3,030 apartments including residential and mixed-use, new construction, acquisition, preservation and rehabilitation projects.
+Prior to joining CHW, Ms. Wilson was the founding director for the San Diego programs of both the Local Initiatives Support Corporation (LISC) and the Corporation for Supportive Housing.
+Under her leadership, LISC invested working capital and equity in San Diego’s emerging nonprofit housing developers.
+In 1992, she led the creation of LISC’s Affordable Housing Development Training Program that has been the premier comprehensive training in housing finance and development for nonprofit developers in California.
+Ms. Wilson’s experience includes eight years with the City of Boston’s Redevelopment Agency and Neighborhood Development Division.
+Ms. Wilson is recognized as a leader in affordable housing development throughout the nation, is a member of the Urban Land Institute, and has served multiple terms on the boards of directors of Housing California and the San Diego Housing Federation.
+Anne received her Master’s in City Planning from MIT, where she held a fellowship at the Center for Real Estate Development.

 After 15 years in commercial real estate, Ms. Jagodzinski joined Community HousingWorks in 2003, and is responsible for all aspects of project development, including acquisitions, due diligence, entitlements, leadership of the design and construction teams, and financing.
 Ms. Jagodzinski was the project leader for SOLARA, a nationally awarded sustainable affordable housing development that is the first Zero Energy New Home in California, and for complex HUD acquistions that have been nationally awarded for innovative finance and sustainable renovations.
 Prior to CHW, Ms. Jagodzinski’s experience includes: head of a national developer’s commercial development group where, in joint ventures with institutional investor Kemper Insurance, she developed over 500,000 sf of anchored retail, office, hotel and mixed-use projects, including Type I construction; Vice President of a national engineering/environmental firm providing advisory services to the financial and investment sectors; and entitlement consultant for portion of the complex entitlements of Carlsbad Ranch and Encinitas Ranch.
 Previously, she held senior positions with the State of California, including Executive Director of the California Debt Limit Allocation Committee (CDLAC), and Principal at California Assembly Ways and Means Committee, where she was the lead for taxation issues.
 Mary Jane Jagodzinski received her Bachelor of Arts (Economics) from California State University, Sacramento, and her Master in Business Administration from the Harvard Graduate School of Business Administration.
 She serves as President of the Board of the San Diego Housing Federation; has served as an invited member of the California Energy Commission’s Affordable Housing Advisory Committee for the New Solar Homes Partnership and the CTCAC Working Group on CUAC in Existing Tax Credit project; and, is a member of the Urban Land Institute.